sateeshperi/nextflow_varcal/nextflow/nextflow_variant_calling.md

 Our variant calling workflow has the following steps:

 1. Index the reference genome for use by `bwa`.
-2. Align reads to reference genome using `bwa mem`.
+2. Align reads to the reference genome using `bwa mem`.
 3. Convert the aligned SAM file to BAM format using `samtools`.
-3. Convert the format of the alignment to sorted BAM, with some intermediate steps.
+4. Convert the format of the alignment to sorted BAM, with some intermediate steps.
-4. Calculate the read coverage of positions in the genome.
+5. Calculate the read coverage of positions in the genome.
-5. Detect the single nucleotide variants (SNVs).
+6. Detect the single nucleotide variants (SNVs).
-6. Filter and report the SNVs in VCF (variant calling format).
+7. Filter and report the SNVs in VCF (variant calling format).

 ![](images/variant_calling_workflow.png)

-*   Read more about variant-calling pipeline here -> **[Data Carpentry: Wrangling Genomics Lesson](https://datacarpentry.org/wrangling-genomics/)**
+- Read more about the variant-calling pipeline here -> **[Data Carpentry: Wrangling Genomics Lesson](https://datacarpentry.org/wrangling-genomics/)**

 ## Variant-Calling BASH script